imns1ght/FlixHunt/README.md

 # The Movie Browser

 The Movie Browser is an app for you to find a good movie to watch!
-The Movie Browser is made with ❤️ using [React Native](https://reactnative.dev/) and [Expo](https://expo.io/), consuming data from [TMDb API](https://developers.themoviedb.org/3).
+The Movie Browser is made with ❤️ using [React Native](https://reactnative.dev/) and [Expo](https://expo.io/), consuming data from the [TMDb API](https://developers.themoviedb.org/3) using [Axios](https://github.com/axios/axios)!.

 ## Features

-## Home Page with Trending Movies and Last Releases
+## Home Page with popular movies and latest releases

   <img src="assets/readme/tablet-home.gif" width="350" height="550"/>